November 2

 The red zone, or the red area as it’s called, is named for its relation to danger.
 The red zone for the defense means that the offense is close to scoring points.
 This area inside the 20-yard line is where the offense converts the highest-scoring touchdowns or field goals.

-For the offense, it’s important to score in these parts of the field, as they often decide the winners and losers of the game.
+For the offense, scoring in these parts of the field is important, as they often decide the winners and losers of the game.
 Teams that can convert in the red zone area often win football games.

 The defenses that can’t stop teams inside the red zone will tend to lose more than win.